AlderonT/CSCI468Compilers/Submission 1/README.txt

 These values will be used by the parser in Step 2 to build an Abstract Syntax Tree.

+As of Step 2, this files contains the Lexer and Parser which prints out Accepted, or Not Accepted based on whether the provided file is accepted by the grammar or not.
+The Abstract Syntax Tree can be displayed by adding -d or --display as a first argument to the file.

 -----------------------------------------------------------------

 RUNNING THE PROJECT